ESHackathon/eshackathon.github.io/collections/_software/PRISMA2020.md

 2) to adapt this code and publish a free-to-use, web-based tool (a Shiny App) for producing publication-quality flow chart figures without any necessary prior coding experience;

 3) to allow users to produce interactive versions of the flow charts that include hyperlinks to specific web pages, files or document sections.

+Read more about the package and its functionality in this paper in Campbell Systematic Reviews: <a href="https://onlinelibrary.wiley.com/doi/full/10.1002/cl2.1230" target="_blank">https://onlinelibrary.wiley.com/doi/full/10.1002/cl2.1230</a>